No items found.

 Identifying bias with Keith Mitnik

-Keith Mitnik is Senior Trial Lawyer at Morgan & Morgan, the largest personal injury law firm in America.
+Keith Mitnik is a Senior Trial Lawyer at Morgan & Morgan, the largest personal injury law firm in America.
 Having obtained multiple verdicts in excess of a million dollars, he is widely recognized for his trial skills and knowledge.
-He is the author of Don’t Eat the Bruises: How to Foil Their Plans to Spoil Your Case, host of Mitnik’s Monthly Brushstrokes podcast, and is a frequent seminar presenter.
+He is the author of Don't Eat the Bruises: How to Foil Their Plans to Spoil Your Case, host of Mitnik's Monthly Brushstrokes podcast, and a frequent seminar presenter.

 Overall strategies